Evaluating Complex Queries on Streaming Graphs: Experimental Analysis

 \subsubsection{Setup}

 Experiments are run on a Linux server with 32 physical cores and 256GB memory.
-We use the slide interval $\beta$ to control the granularity at which the time-based sliding window slides.
-Consequently, $\beta$ controls the size of input batches and the temporal granularity of the output.
 For each query and configuration, we report the tail latency of each window slide, i.e., the total time to process all arriving and expired sgts upon window movement and to produce new results, and the average throughput after ten minutes of processing on warm caches.